 We (VW Group) will start with imports, the high-end products will test how the market is developing.
 Currently the incentives are available for taxi operators and that’s not the segment where the products we have will fit.
 The government policies (if they) start supporting private buyers, then obviously the equation changes, and that is case everywhere – wherever electrics are selling, it is with support from the government.
 From our group stable, we will have a launch this year.

 The group companies have independently confirmed to EVW the launch of the Porsche Taycan electric sports car and Audi e-tron electric SUV in India this year, while the production version of the Volkswagen I.D Crozz (VW ID.4) is expected in 2021.
+More recently it was reported that Skoda could launch either an electric or a hybrid vehicle in the India 3.0 project.

 Speaking to ElectricVehicleWeb at that media roundtable, Bernhard Maier, CEO, Skoda Auto, said: